gimmer/RPG-Maker-MV-Plugins/Plugins/Gimmer_FolderPictures/README.md

  * Run fixPicturesInDatabase.exe "c:\oath\to\project\directory" to automatically fix all show picture events to load using the stub
  * All modified files will be backed up before this happens

+### Program Warnings:
+Microsoft Defender seems to be flagging these programs as trojans.
+They aren't, it's a false positive because I compiled them using a free compiler that a lot of virus makers apparently also use.
+I'll look into how to compile them properly if it becomes a problem.
+I don't want to hack you.

 ## Terms of Use:

 Free for both commercial and non-commercial use, with credit.